Lyneham, Australian Capital Territory: Transport

+Sport

+Sports facilities within Lyneham include the National Hockey Centre, Thoroughbred Park (Canberra Racecourse), the ACT Netball Centre and Yowani Country Club.

 Geology

 Silurian calcareous shales from the Canberra Formation is overlain by Quaternary alluvium.

 This rock is the limestone of the original title of Canberra "Limestone Plains".

 Greywacke from the Ordovician age Pittman Formation is in the north west.